The SEO-Led Content Strategy That Every Ecom Site Needs

 In my role as a Senior SEO Strategist at a London-based eCommerce SEO agency, my team and I have created SEO-led content strategies for many of our clients who range from small DTC startups to international eCommerce brands.

 Although a strong content strategy is a bedrock for any successful SEO strategy, its importance for eCommerce is paramount in order to differentiate from competitors, align with customers, and rank well in search engines.
+Basically, content marketing strategy is the future of SEO.

 When it comes to creating quality content for eCommerce brands, it is crucial to define your objectives, in order to set the priorities of your content strategy, since the possible topic options are often too many, and it can be challenging to show value and ROI if priorities are not very clear.